roshanis/10kings/chapter1_marthanda_varma_revised.md

 De Lannoy's smile thinned.
 "You handle his horses."

-It was not an insult and not quite praise.
+It was not an insult, and not quite praise.
 Just an assessment.

 "Your line at Colachel held longer than I expected," I said.
 "Most men would have run when they saw cavalry coming in from the flank and muskets firing from the trees."